 You may know Edgar Allan Poe as the guy who wrote that thing about the raven.
 What you may not know is that he wrote lots of other things besides that.
-In addition to ravens, he liked writing about unrequited love, dead ladies, bad dreams, dead ladies, eyeballs, dead ladies, and ladies who had to die so that the male narrator could have realizations.
+In addition to ravens, he liked writing about unrequited love, dead ladies, bad dreams, dead ladies, eyeballs, dead ladies, and ladies who had to die so that the male narrator could have feelings.
 Dude had some serious range.

 So today, I’m going to be ranking his stories and poems (some feature dead ladies, some don’t) based upon utter creepiness.
-This will not be 100% spoiler-free, so beware!